 - A running MySQL or MariaDB server

-Installing MySQL client on macOS
+Installing the MySQL client on macOS

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"